iliaross/script-stash/README.md

   Recreates `/etc/hosts` entries for a specific segment block based on the template while keeping the rest of the file unchanged and saving a backup first
+- **hosts-connect.bash**
+  Convenience wrapper around `ssh` to connect to `debug-*` hosts using short names, resolving the full hostname from `/etc/hosts` and reading the SSH password from an environment variable or standard input if needed.

 ### Requirements